-- a) Optimizing the scientific returns in the operation of the LIGO Laboratory facilities; - b) The relative distribution of observing and development time at LSC gravitational wave detectors; - c) Prioritizing improvements in the LIGO facilities; - d) The timing and readiness of major instrumentation changes in the long baseline system;

-e) Human resources to support common tasks needed for science data qualification and production.
+- a) Optimizing the scientific returns in the operation of the LIGO Laboratory facilities. - b) The relative distribution of observing and development time at LSC gravitational-wave detectors. - c) Prioritizing improvements in the LIGO facilities. - d) The timing and readiness of major instrumentation changes in the long-baseline system. - e) Human resources to support common tasks needed for science data qualification and production.

 The LSC is expected to contribute to the complete range of tasks associated with meeting LIGO's goals.
-Specific responsibilities are agreed to in the Memoranda of Understanding between groups and the LIGO Laboratory; the objective is that LSC members both inside and outside the LIGO Laboratory will share fairly in these efforts.
-All Memoranda of Understanding between member groups and the LIGO Laboratory are co-signed by the LSC Spokesperson.
+Specific responsibilities are agreed to in the Memoranda of Understanding between LSC Member groups, the LSC, and the LIGO Laboratory; the objective is that LSC members both inside and outside the LIGO Laboratory will share fairly in these efforts.
+All Memoranda of Understanding between member groups and the LIGO Laboratory are co-signed by the LSC Spokesperson and the LIGO Laboratory Executive Director.